wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 - Supports special tokens: `@me` for AssignedTo, `@currentiteration` for IterationPath.
 - Works with any child work item type (Tasks, Bugs, Features, custom types).
 - Child items are created in alphabetical order by template name (can be controlled with prefixes).
+- Well supported with comprehensive documentation and practical examples.

 ## Quick Start